Sanpaku eyes: Meaning, psychology and how to tell if you have them

 In Western medicine, a more accepted term for sanpaku eyes is “scleral show.”
 Sanpaku eyes and scleral show describe the same type of eye appearance.
 But they carry different meanings in their respective contexts.

-While sanpaku eyes are often associated with Japanese face reading or psychological implications, scleral show describes a natural eye appearance or may be due to aging, disease, injury or a complication after blepharoplasty.
+While sanpaku eyes are often associated with Japanese face reading or psychological implications, scleral show describes a natural eye appearance or feature that may be due to aging, disease, injury or a complication after blepharoplasty.

 FURTHER READING: Eye anatomy: A closer look at the parts of the eye

 Scleral show is a medical term that describes sclera (white of the eye) visibility above or below the iris.
 It is an anatomical condition that can occur due to heredity, hormones, trauma or aging as the bones shift and change shape.
 Lower scleral show can also be a complication of blepharoplasty (eyelid lift).

 Lower scleral show, also called inferior scleral show, can produce a wide-eyed appearance or make the eyes look bigger.
 Even though this is considered a complication in the context of blepharoplasty, lower scleral show can be a desired look for some.
 This is likely due to cultural standards of beauty or cultural and physiological implications.

 What does having sanpaku eyes, or scleral show, mean?

 The psychological implications of sanpaku eyes are drawn from Japanese physiognomy, or face reading.
 Face reading is an art form that holds a great deal of significance in Japanese culture and other Eastern cultures.

 However, it’s important to note that psychological assessments of sanpaku eyes are rooted in superstition.
 In reality, scleral show is simply inherited or can be the result of aging, injury or disease.